Hounfor/The-Big-Deal-Add-On/README.md

 – Updated mod.json for CAC-C in the appropriate version, compatibility patch for Solaris 7, emergency files and info for manual input.

 Special thanks to Kierk for providing the Expansion Pack resources.

+Version 1.6.1

+<b>.UPDATE THE CAB BEFORE INSTALLING, OTHERWISE YOUR SAVES WILL NOT LOAD.</b>

+– Added a bunch of fixes from Kierk:
+1) The stability of all Excaliburs and their quirks have been adjusted, the role has been changed to skirmisher AND sniper.
+An additional ballistic hardpoint has been added to the C1 model.
+2) Changed melee damage for all Shoguns, fixed missing buff to hit chance.
+Shoguns also now use the Urban Combatant affinity.

+– The 4D and 5D Riflemen now use the same built-in rangefinder as the 2N model.

+– Naginata and Kyudo got their own models, icons and affinities.

 # FAQ:
 – I installed this mod and it doesn't work!